jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 * **Strategic thinking**.
 You can take an overall perspective on business issues, events, activities and discuss their wider implications and long-term impact.
 This could include determining patterns, standards, policies, roadmaps and vision statements.
 You know how to focus on outcomes rather than solutions and activities.

+* #### System Design
+  You can define the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
+Systems design could be seen as the application of systems theory to product development.
+There is some overlap with the disciplines of systems analysis, systems architecture and systems engineering.

+* #### System Administration
+  You are responsible for the upkeep, configuration, and reliable operation of computer systems; especially multi-user computers, such as servers.
+The system administrator seeks to ensure that the uptime, performance, resources, and security of the computers they manage meet the needs of the users, without exceeding a set budget when doing so.

+* #### Application Command Line Tools
+  You understand the proper tools to use that allow access and interface with local and remote environments from the command line.
+You can also create your own scripts and tools that help you work more efficiently and are able to share those with the team.

+* #### Quality Code and Standards
+  You can produce code that follows the standards that the project decides to use for each language.
+In addition, one should also be aware of how to produce code that follows best practices and is maintainable, commented appropriately, readable (easily scanned), and provides for easy reuse.
+Knowledge on how to use automated tools such as static analysis, linting, testing, and other tools that allow for quality code and less regression is a huge plus.

+## Level Description

+* #### Working
+  A knowledge of how to make something work without any deeper understanding of why it works, or of how to fix it if it breaks.

 -------------
 * Bizdev
   * Read proposals